-- i. the involvement of the FGR in the definition of appropriate measures for risk-adjusted performance; - ii. the involvement of the Human Capital Unit (UCH) in defining the remuneration structure, gender neutrality, remuneration levels and incentive schemes to attract and retain employees; - iii. the DAI's analysis of the effects of the remuneration policy on the Bank's risk profile; and - iv. the assessment by the DdC of compliance with legislation and regulations, as well as with the Bank's internal policies and risk culture.
+- i. the involvement of the FGR in the definition of appropriate measures for risk-adjusted performance; - levels and incentive schemes to attract and retain employees; - iii. the DAI's analysis of the effects of the remuneration policy on the Bank's risk profile; and

-To this end, a joint document is drawn up annually by the FGR and DdC, which reflects the evolution of the relevant indicators over the last five years, as well as the analysis regarding the impact of the remuneration policy on the Bank's solvency and conservative risk profile.
+To this end, a joint document is drawn up annually by the FGR and DdC, which reflects the evolution of the relevant indicators over the last five years, as well as the analysis regarding the impact of the remuneration policy on the Bank's solvency and conservative risk profile This document is then validated by the DAI.